Equipment and Trek Gear Selection

 Remember that you are NOT carrying a tent, main meals or any cooking equipment or utensils!
 Your wonderful guide team will carry all this equipment.

-Our porters can carry up to 22.5kg (this is the Internationally accepted limit though they normally carry between 15kg and 20kg).
-No Roads prefers to hire more porters instead of loading them up with more weight.
-We weigh our porter backpacks several times during the trek to ensure the load is distributed between all porters.
-The Kokoda Track Authority (KTA) Rangers will check pack weights to ensure porters are not overloaded.
+Our guides can carry up to 20 kg (25kg is the Internationally accepted limit though they normally carry between 15kg and 20kg).
+No Roads prefers to hire more guides instead of loading them up with more weight.
+We weigh our guide backpacks several times during the trek to ensure the load is distributed between all guides.
+The Kokoda Track Authority (KTA) Rangers will check pack weights to ensure guides are not overloaded.

 Fitting your Backpack to You

 Spend some time with the sales assistant to ensure you properly fit your backpack to your body.
 Test it in the store with some heavy objects inside it.

 Backpack - Selection Considerations

 (required by everyone including people with personal porters)

 For people who have hired a personal porter, this is the pack you will carry.